Bochahan Assembly constituency: Election results

-Contests in most years were multi cornered but only winners and runners up are being mentioned.
+Contests in most years were multi-cornered but only winners and runners up are mentioned.
 Ramai Ram representing RJD defeated Shiv Nath Chaudhary of JD(U) in October 2005 and February 2005, and Musafir Paswan representing JD(U) in 2000.
 Ramai Ram of JD defeated Musafir Paswan representing SAP in 1995 and Ram Pratap Niraj of Congress in 1990.
 Ramai Ram of LD defeated Hari Lal Ram of Congress in 1985.
 Ramai Ram of Janata Party (JP) defeated Righan Ram of CPI in 1980.
 Kamal Paswan of JP defeated Hari Lal Ram of Congress in 1977.